Citrix-TechSpecialist/MAS-Stylebooks-101/Module-1/Readme.md

 # Create a Simple LoadBalancing Stylebook

-If you followed along in the [Introduction](../) you would have noticed that the compiled stylebook (shown [here](../code/lb-only-stylebook.yaml)) is more or less the equivalent to the NS CLI command :
+If you followed along in the [Introduction](../) you would have noticed that the compiled StyleBook (shown [here](../code/lb-only-stylebook.yaml)) is more or less the equivalent to the NS CLI command :

 ```
 add lb vserver ${vServer-Name} HTTP ${VIP} ${PORT} -lbmethod ${ROUNDROBIN || LEASTCONNECTION}
 ```

 What we need is to do next is dynamically add back-end hosted services that the Load Balancer can front end.
-We need a stylebook which incorporates the addition of the following NS CLI commands to our logic:
+We need a StyleBook which incorporates the addition of the following NS CLI commands to our logic:

 ```
 add server ${Server-Name} ${IP-Address}
 add service ${Service-Name} ${Server-Name} HTTP ${PORT}
 bind lb vserver ${vServer-Name} ${Service-Name}
 ```
+>Note: There are placeholders for explicit parameters provided by the end user denoted as ${Input-Variable}

 ### Step 1: Open the `lb-only-stylebook.yaml` in the IDE editor
 ___

 In your Clou9 IDE, navigate and open the file by double clicking [`/workspace/MAS-Stylebook-101/code/lb-only-stylebook.yaml](../code/lb-only-stylebook.yaml) in the editor pane.

 Once open, save the file as `lb-srvc-stylebook.yaml` in the same directory.
-We will edit this version to add additional functionality to the styebook.
+We will edit this version to add additional functionality to the StyleBook.

 ### Step 2: Add the following to `Parameters` for additional input
 ___